matthewsolle/FCERM/README.md

 ## Limitations of v1
 ------------------------------

-1. When filters are selected, the search control needs to be selected to display the results (see a live version of a Specialist Publisher finder to see how it will actually work
+1. When filters are selected, the search control needs to be selected to display the results (see a live version of a Specialist Publisher finder to see how it will actually work https://www.gov.uk/raib-reports)
-Search terms only works on title.
+2. More than one filter can be selected (but to work they have to be selected at the same time)

-Only the first 'Building and maintaining FCERM assets' will work.
+3. Search terms work on report title but not on filter
-The content pages are only 'tagged' with one tag each.
-That means that filtering works, but only produces one page per option in 'Building and maintaining FCERM assets'.
+4. To clear filters and return to default view (no filters selected), select search control again